 You’ll instantly fall in love with this delicate and delicious frangipane tart recipe!
 This simple blackberry tart is made with an all-butter crust, creamy almond filling and dotted with loads of fresh blackberry and lemon zest for fruity flavor.
 Once baked, the zesty lemon and almond filling turns takes on a delicate custard-like texture.
 It goes so well with a spoonful of home-made lemon curd on top!

-Watch my video recipe for step-by-step instructions on how to make this blackberry tart!
+Watch my YouTube video recipe for step-by-step instructions on how to make this blackberry tart!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 Frangipane is a popular Italian and French almond paste filling that dates back centuries.
 It’s a long-time favorite in France, especially during the Christmas season.
 It’s creamy, not too sweet and is a popular filling for pastries, tarts, cakes and cookies.
 It can also be made with a variety of different flavors, like this blackberry and lemon version.

 Ingredients for Making a Frangipane

 This almond filling starts with equal amounts, in weight, of butter, almond flour and sugar.
 The butter and sugar need to be beaten vigorously until light and creamy, then the eggs and vanilla are added in.
 The almond flour and a bit of all-purpose flour go in last and are folded in gently.
 Flavors and additional fillings, such as fruit, berries and nuts are added last.